How to Get Discounted or Free Cell Phones for Seniors

 For example, Verizon offers several discounts on phones when you add a line or sign up for service (and have a cell phone you can trade in).

 Make sure to read the fine print.
-To get a “free phone,” you’re usually required to enroll in an unlimited plan, which can cost $70 or more a month, plus taxes and fees.
+To get a “free phone,” you’re usually required to enroll in an unlimited plan, which can cost $70 or more a month not including taxes and fees.

 Discount carriers, like Boost Mobile, offer big savings on a cell phone when you switch to their service.
-When we checked, new customers could get a $200 virtual prepaid card toward the price of their phone after making their third monthly payment.
+When we checked, new customers could get a free Celero 5G with the $60 Unlimited Plan.

-If you’re looking to lower your monthly photo bill, you can compare these cell phone plans offering service — and data — for less than $30 a month.
+If you’re looking to lower your monthly phone bill, you can compare these cell phone plans offering service — and data — for less than $30 a month.

-You can also learn how to buy a used phone on places like Amazon or even Craigslist, which can save you hundreds of dollars, then pair it with a low-cost phone plan.
+You can also learn how to buy a used phone through online marketplaces such as Amazon or Craigslist, which can save you hundreds of dollars.
+Then, pair it with a low-cost phone plan to save big bucks.

 Rachel Christian is a Certified Educator in Personal Finance and a senior writer for The Penny Hoarder.
 She focuses on retirement, Medicare, life insurance and investing.